ssouron/ghp-connector/CONTEXT.md

   - Reduced risk of token exposure
   - Support for enterprise requirements

+### Implementation Notes

+- **Test Command**: A temporary `test-format` command has been implemented for development and testing purposes
+  - Should be removed when primary commands are fully implemented
+  - Not intended for production use
+  - Currently registered in src/cli.ts and exported in src/commands/index.ts

 ### Technology Choices

 - **TypeScript**: For type safety and better developer experience